ccoutant/dwarf-locations/chapter2-diffs.md

 ## <span class="del">2.6.1.2</span> 3.11 Composite Locations

-<span class="add">The above kinds of locations are considered "simple" locations.</span>

 <span class="del">A composite location description describes an object or
 value which may be contained in part of a register or stored